 As we enter the off season for many endurance sports, it’s time to focus on improving the strength of your muscular system with regular resistance training.

 How should you programme these sessions into your current schedule to achieve the best results however?

-Fortunately you’re not the first person to ask this question and there’s a bunch of research that will provide us with some answers.
+Fortunately you’re not the first person to ask this question, so there’s a bunch of research that will provide us with some answers.

 First, how much cycling will you continue to perform?

 It’s important to recognise that to your muscles, all training is resistance training.